espruino/EspruinoDocs/tutorials/Remote Control Sockets.md

 The Protocol
 ----------

-Unless you have a storage oscilliscope, working out the protocol of your particular sockets is remarkably difficult.
+Unless you have a storage oscilloscope, working out the protocol of your particular sockets is remarkably difficult.
 In order to make the tutorial a bit easier I've described it below.
 There's also [this post](http://www.picaxeforum.co.uk/archive/index.php/t-16509.html) on the PicAxe forum that describes it very well.

 * There are 25, equally spaced bits
 * A '1' is represented as 0.9ms ON, and then 0.3ms OFF